-Get the right mindset
+Get into the right mindset

-Of course, your immediate reaction may be panic, anger, frustration, and just being flat out pissed off.
+Of course, your immediate reaction may be panic, anger, frustration, and just being flat-out pissed off.

 And that reaction is perfectly acceptable.
-For 48 hours.

 Getting your head in the game with a positive frame of mind is the difficult but important work you must do to press onward.

 As a starting point, consider writing a list of action steps you need to take to start your job search.

 Figure out what you want to do next

 This may be the hardest step of all because you’re faced with a world of options when you’ve lost your job.

-Maybe you like managing projects, or maybe you love creating new systems, or maybe you just love chatting with your coworkers.
+Maybe you like managing projects, or maybe you love creating new systems, or maybe you love chatting with your coworkers.

 Let the “like” list be your guide to what you should look for in your job search, and your “hate” list be your guide to what to watch out for when you start interviewing for jobs.

-Update and polish your resume
+Update your resume

 I always recommend doing this when you are sitting pretty in your current role because it gives you time to thoughtfully write a great resume.

-But, if you don’t have a great resume ready to pull off the shelf and submit to jobs once you find out that you’ve lost your job, then it’s best to seek professional help.
+But, if you don’t have a great resume ready to pull off the shelf and submit to jobs once you find out that you’ve lost your job, it’s best to seek professional help.

 This is an important document that you cannot skip including in your job applications.

 Tell everyone your plan

-Once you tell your network your story, you may be surprised just how many people have been in your shoes and came out on the other side.
-It happens more often than you think.
+Once you tell your network your story, you may be surprised how many people have been in your shoes and come out on the other side.

-The more you tell people about your plan, the more you reinforce in your own mind that you’re taking action and you will succeed.
+The more you tell people about your plan, the more you reinforce in your mind that you’re taking action and you will succeed.